Ecwid/ecwid-api-docs/includes/_application_storage.md

 ### Get storage data by key

-Retrieves the stored data for the given store ID by the given key
+Retrieves the stored data for the given store ID by the given key.
+Public application config can be found in the `public` key of your application storage.

 #### Request